 The Solution: Make sure you always opt for organic green beans.
 Better yet, plant your own.
 They're incredibly easy to grow, take up little room in the garden, and produce a bountiful harvest in less than two months.

-Margaret I. Cuomo, MD, author of
+Margaret I. Cuomo, MD, author of A World Without Cancer

 The Problem: "Fish is naturally low in saturated fat, and some types, like salmon, are also high in omega-3 fat, reducing the risk of stroke and heart attack and inflammation throughout the body.
 While Americans need to eat more seafood and less red meat, some fish such as farmed salmon are contaminated with carcinogenic chemicals such as PCBs (polychlorinated biphenyls), pesticides (including dieldrin and toxaphene) and antibiotics," she says.
 And unlike wild salmon, farmed salmon are fed a mixture of other fish ground into fishmeal and fish oil, and they concentrate more toxins in their fat tissue than do other fish, Dr. Cuomo notes.